DIPlib/diplib/src/documentation/image.md

 `dip::Image::HasSimpleStride`, `dip::Image::GetSimpleStrideAndOrigin`.

-To walk along all pixels in an arbitrary image (i.e. arbitrary dimensionality and strides) in the order given by the linear index, use the image iterators defined in diplib/iterators.h:
+To walk along all pixels in an arbitrary image (i.e. arbitrary dimensionality and strides) in the order given by the linear index, use the **image iterators** defined in `diplib/iterators.h`
+(see \ref iterators "Using iterators to implement filters"):

     dip::ImageIterator< dip::uint16 > it( img );
     dip::uint16 ii = 0;